saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

 ## Optional

-Here are some additional configuration options you can use on your command line.
+Here are some additional command line configuration options.

 ### `--device`